Are you a Black Friday shopper?

 Last year 225 million people went shopping the day after Thanksgiving.
 That’s one in three Americans.
 Some of them camped out overnight and missed Thanksgiving with their family in the name of a good deal.

-Now, I love a bargain, but I have to ask- Is our time really worth Black Friday’s deals?
+Now, I love a bargain, but I must ask- Is our time worth Black Friday’s deals?
 Is there anything we can buy on Black Friday that we can’t buy, if we really need it, on another day?
 Is a deal really a deal when we put ourselves in the least enjoyable shopping environment there is?

-There are so many great ways to spend a vacation day that don’t include shopping.
-One of the best things to reveal itself from my family’s commitment to have less stuff is that we don’t have to do what everyone else does.
+There are many great ways to spend a vacation day that doesn’t include shopping.
+One of the best things to reveal itself from my family’s commitment to having less stuff is that we don’t have to do what everyone else does.
 While our neighbors might be inclined to use Black Friday to score a lot of new things, we don’t have to do the same.
 We have a choice.
-And on Black Friday you can also choose to do any one of these free and worthwhile activities.
+And on Black Friday, you can also choose to do any one of these free and worthwhile activities.

 5 Awesome Free Things To Do on Black Friday